lorefnon/lorefnon.github.io/source/_posts/2022/09/01/setting-up-log-rotation-for-zerolog.md

 ---
-title: Setting up logrotation for zerolog
+title: Setting up log-rotation for zerolog
 tags: [go, golang, zerolog]
 date: 2022-09-01
 ---

-Zerolog is a popular structured logging library for go.
+[Zerolog](https://github.com/rs/zerolog) is a popular structured logging library for go.
 This post is a quick recipie for configuring it to use log rotation.

 Log rotation is a mechanism where instead of having a single log file which keeps growing forever, the application switches to a new log file when a time threshold or a size threshold is exceeded.
 Optionally files which are too old to be of significance can be deleted.

-While logging to a stream and having an external service manage it for your is nice if you can embrace it.
+Now a days, it is a more common practice to log to a stream and have an external service manage it for you.
+This is indeed nice if you can embrace it.
 However, Log rotation can be useful for desktop applications or isolated deployments.

-Lumberjack is a nice utility for go that supports log rotation.
+[Lumberjack](https://github.com/natefinch/lumberjack) is a nice utility for go that supports log rotation.
 It is also easy to hook up with zerolog because a lumberjack logger implements io.Writer which zerolog can target.

 {% hlcode lang:go %}